peakwinter/citizenweb/md/3-6-net.md

 Finally, edit `/etc/sysctl.conf` and uncomment the line that reads `net.ipv4.ip_forward=1`.

 And with that, our iptables configuration should be working.
-We will work more with iptables in the chapter on firewalling and security.
+We will work more with iptables in the chapter on firewalling and security, 3.10.
 At this point your devices should now be able to ping IP addresses that are on the internet, and view internet sites via IP addresses.
 But the final piece of the puzzle comes in handling DNS requests.

-## 3.7.3 - Set Up a Local DNS Server
+## 3.6.3 - Set Up a Local DNS Server

 In brief, DNS is the method that the Internet uses to translate IP addresses to the domain names we are all used to typing in our browsers.
 We know that every internet server has at least one IP address, and this is how it can be "found" online.
 And DNS is what is used to give these addresses a human-readable name.